DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

 9. If your group turns to violence to solve issues, the DM will announce the beginning of Combat, where each involved character will draw a Target Card to determine turn order.
-   - On your turn, you can move and take up to 2 actions, in any order.
-Each Power can only be used once per turn, unless otherwise specified.
+   - On your turn, you can move and take up to 1 Major and 1 Minor Action, in any order.
+Minor actions include object interactions and some Skill Checks.
    - Your movement is limited by the Speed value on your character sheet, showing the maximum number of spaces you can move on a grid.
 The average speed is 6.
    - Your character sheet will give you optional actions that you can take listed under